Golden Cavalry of St George: Napoleonic Wars

 During the Napoleonic Wars, a number of states in Europe were allied with the British against France.
 Britain, which had a large navy but a small army, was unable to deploy major forces on the Continent.
 Britain was a wealthy commercial power and so paid out millions of pounds to Allied nations, which could field much larger armies against the French.
-An example is the £1,500,000 paid to Austria to commit troops to the campaign against France in the Netherlands in 1793, an expedition to which the British could contribute only men.
+An example is the £1,500,000 paid to Austria to commit troops to the campaign against France in the Austrian Netherlands in 1793, an expedition to which the British could contribute only men.
 Adjusted for inflation, this is equivalent to £273,000,000 in 2011.

 Large sums were made available for the purpose, sometimes as formal subsidies and sometimes as bribes for European statesman.
 It was partly funded by the introduction of the income tax by Prime Minister William Pitt the Younger.
 The policy was extremely costly but ultimately proved successful, as a coalition of European nations eventually defeated France in 1814.